wangerekaharun/wangerekaharun/README.md

 ### Hi there 👋

+Am Harun Wangereka, an Android Developer who is passionate about creating quality applications.
+Never tired of learning and building the tech community and helping other developers upscale their skills.
+I love contributing to open source projects and writing technical articles on Android and Kotlin topics.

 I am very passionate about giving back to the community and share the knowledge and experiences I have over time as an Android Developer.I have given talks & sessions in the following events:
 - Android254, Kotlin Kenya Meetups, Kotlin Everywhere and droidconKE.
 - Devfest Nairobi, Devfest Kisumu, Devfest Eldoret & Devfest Dar-es-Salam.